dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/02-Nov-2023/microsoft-fabric-support-rn.md

 - Loading the Jaffle Shop sample data (provided by dbt Labs) into your Microsoft Fabric warehouse.
 - Connecting dbt Cloud to Microsoft Fabric.
-- Taking a sample query and turn it into a model in your dbt project.
-A model in dbt is a select statement.
+- Turning a sample query into a model in your dbt project.
+A model in dbt is a SELECT statement.
 - Adding tests to your models.
 - Documenting your models.
 - Scheduling a job to run.